The adorably grumpy-looking face of a Chinchilla cat isolated against a light background.

 • The Fancy Feast cats have always been Chinchilla Persians, specifically from the Dearheart line.

-The Chinchilla cat breed originated in England back in 1882.
-It is widely believed that the cat was named because its luxurious fur is said to resemble that of the chinchilla animal.
-The Chinchilla came to be when a stray cat mated with a Persian cat and produced a smoke-colored kitten that was named Chinnie.
+The Chinchilla cat breed originated in England in 1882.
+It is widely believed that the cat was named because their luxurious fur resembles that of the chinchilla.
+The Chinchilla cat came to be when a stray cat mated with a Persian cat and produced a smoke-colored kitten named Chinnie.
 Along the way, attempts to produce a silver-hued cat resulted in the Chinchilla we know today.

 Professional cat registries like the International Cat Association (TICA) and the Cat Fanciers Association (CFA) recognize the Chinchilla as part of the Persian category.
-These days, you may find the Chinchilla in shelters or in the care of rescue groups.
-So make sure to consider adoption if you decide that this is the breed for you!
+These days, you may find the Chinchilla in shelters or rescue groups’ care.
+So make sure to consider adoption if you decide this is your breed!

-Naturally, the Chinchilla is a cat that very much likes to lounge around and relax, so feel free to start planning your TV binge-watching sessions with the feline in mind!
-While the Chinchilla has picked up a reputation as being laid back and not the most active cat, it’s important to take care of its playful side — definitely consider adding some interactive toys to the home.
-If you prefer the peaceful life over noisy environments, you’ll also be glad to hear that the Chinchilla is usually a quiet cat with a very gentle disposition.
+Naturally, the Chinchilla is a cat that likes to lounge around and relax, so feel free to start planning your TV binge-watching sessions with this breed in mind!
+While the Chinchilla Persian has picked up a reputation as being laid back and not the most active cat, it’s important to take care of their playful side.
+Definitely consider adding some interactive toys to the home.
+If you prefer a peaceful life over noisy environments, you’ll also be glad to hear that the Chinchilla is usually a quiet cat with a very gentle disposition.

 Chinchillas are generally considered to be healthy cats–although they can be predisposed to the same conditions that Persian breeds face.
 As always, it’s important to schedule regular wellness visits with your cat’s vet.
 Some of the more common health problems Chinchillas suffer from include: